-Search Engine Optimization is one key marketing strategy where search engines reward you for publishing top quality contents.
+Search Engine Optimization is one key marketing strategy where search engines reward you for publishing top-quality content.

-Even before you employ social media marketing strategies, you’ll definitely need contents to promote.
+Even before you employ social media marketing strategies, you’ll definitely need content to promote.

 Now you see.. your quality content is key to everything.
-And a fact is, content marketing is a complimentary strategy that boosts your income if you make money recommending and selling other people’s product through affiliate marketing.
+And a fact is, content marketing is a complementary strategy that boosts your income if you make money recommending and selling other people’s products through affiliate marketing.